About The Western Wake Farmers Market

 Market Manager, UNC Wellness Center

-Hello!
-I’m Raina and I’m the market manager for the new WWFM site at UNC Wellness.
-I’m originally from Maryland, but North Carolina is now where I am proud to call home.
-I recently graduated from UNC with a master’s degree in Public Health Nutrition.
-As a registered dietitian, I believe that creating local, sustainable food systems is an important way to improve the health and nutrition of a community.
+She recently graduated from UNC with a master’s degree in Public Health Nutrition.
+As a registered dietitian, she believes that creating local, sustainable food systems is an important way to improve the health and nutrition of a community.
 What better way to do that then with farmers’ markets?

 Reach Raina at email@example.com